 Here's a rundown of the health benefits, potential side effects, and different forms of the wellness world's golden ingredient—and everything you need to know about taking it as a supplement.

 There are different types of collagen, each composed of different amino acids.
 The collagen from cows happens to be similar to the collagen we have in our own bodies.
-Three types of collagen—Type I, Type II, and Type III—comprise about 90 percent of all the collagen in the human body, and bovine collagen supplements typically contain Type I and Type III.
+Three types of collagen—Type I, Type II, and Type III—comprise about 90% of all the collagen in the human body, and bovine collagen supplements typically contain Type I and Type III.

 But what is it about these two specific types of collagen that are so special?
 Turns out, it's all about the amino acids.
 While there are 18 amino acids in bovine collagen, it's the presence of a few key amino acids that lend the majority of the perks: glycine, proline, and hydroxyproline.
-These three amino acids are crucial building blocks of collagen, tendons, and ligaments and have been shown to boost health in a number of other ways, such as decreasing inflammation and bolstering the immune system.
+These three amino acids are crucial building blocks of collagen, tendons, and ligaments and have been shown to support health in a number of other ways, such as lowering inflammation and bolstering the immune system.

-However, it's important to note that bovine collagen does not contain all nine essential amino acids, so it's not a complete protein.
+It's important to note that bovine collagen does not contain all nine essential amino acids, so it's not a complete protein.
 While it does contain amino acids that are often lacking in our modern diets, it's still important that you get enough complete protein from other sources.
 (Here's how much protein you actually need every day.)

 As mentioned above, beef bone broth is a natural source of bovine collagen.
 But the two forms of bovine collagen that you'll encounter in popular powdered supplements are hydrolyzed collagen and gelatin.
 Both have the same amino acid profile, but they differ in structure and how they react with liquids.